 Large Group Health

-In today’s market, large Indiana Group Health Insurance is defined as having 101 eligible full-time employees.
-Most Insurance companies have different processes, procedures and admin platforms for companies with over 100 employees.
+In today’s market, large group health insurance is defined as having 101 eligible full-time employees.
+Most insurance companies have different processes, procedures, and admin platforms for companies with over 100 employees.
 Typically, there is a separate customer service department, sales representatives, and underwriters.
-Even a fully insured client will have access to some claim reporting that would include healthcare utilization report, prescription usage, & diagnosis information.
-Also though 100+ employees are considered a large group, some in the large Indiana Group Health Insurance field view 300+ employees is true large group.
+Even a fully insured client will have access to some claim reporting that would include healthcare utilization reports, prescription usage, & diagnosis information.
+Also though 100+ employees are considered a large group, some in the large group health insurance field view 300+ employees as a true large group.

 Request for Proposals:

-A few carriers will underwrite the case and issue firm rates based off a member level census.
-The member level census, lists all the members on the plan, birthdates, & zip code.
+A few carriers will underwrite the case and issue firm rates based on a member-level census.
+The member-level census lists all the members on the plan, their birthdates, and zip codes.
 The insurance carriers will then use this information to run a utilization report on RX usage.
 This information provides underwriting with diagnosing information & drug utilization that illustrates the risk for the group.
-This same member level census then can be used for installation of the new group health benefits.
+This same member-level census then can be used for the installation of the new group health benefits.
 This streamlines the quoting and installation process.

-In today’s market, there are not that many large Indiana Group Health Insurance companies left.
-Through merger and acquired there really is less than five.
-In Central Indiana, Anthem, UnitedHealthcare & Cigna are the main large group carriers for both fully insured and Administration Service Only (ASO) which is a self-insured large group health plan.
-There is currently one regional carrier through IU Health plans that offer an HMO hybrid.
-Southern Indiana includes Humana, and there are multiple Third Party Administers (TPA) throughout the state that will administer a self-funded plan.
+In today’s market, there are not that many large group health insurance companies left.
+Through merger and acquisition, there really are less than five.
+In central Indiana, Anthem, UnitedHealthcare, and Cigna are the main large group carriers for both fully insured and Administration Service Only (ASO) which is a self-insured large group health plan.
+There is currently one regional carrier through IU Health plans that offers an HMO hybrid.
+Southern Indiana includes Humana, and there are multiple third-party administrators (TPA) throughout the state that will administer a self-funded plan.

-The reality with few companies offering traditional fully insured & ASO plans in the state, those carriers probably already have data on your group.
+The reality with few companies offering traditional fully insured and ASO plans in the state, those carriers probably already have data on your group.

 Nefouse & Associates Lager Group Services